jandersonsc/ts-node/README.md

 # ts-node
-Initial application with structure base to develop an API
+Initial application in NodeJS with structure base to develop an API using following technologies:
+- TypeScript
+- Express